rockettheme/docs/Docs/grav/themes/kraken/demo.md

 Recreating the Front Page
 -----

-The front page of the Acronym demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the theme.
-It is because of this that several widget and layout overrides were done.
-In this section, we will break down the settings you will need to recreate elements present in the front page of the Acronym demo.
+The front page of the Kraken demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the theme.
+It is because of this that several layout overrides were done.
+In this section, we will break down the settings you will need to recreate elements present in the front page of the Kraken demo.

 Home Page Layout Presets
 -----